abetusk/yahnda/doc/index.md

 data sharing and transparency.

 There's nothing novel here, aside, maybe, from an easily downloadable database.
-The analysis presented here is a light hearted meandering through different aspects of the HN site data.

 That being said, I imagine a lot of people thinking "so what?" and I'd be hard pressed to argue with them.